 Wat phra phai luang

-Wat Phra Phai Luang - the filling of the Buddha
+Wat Phra Phai Luang - Buddha filling

-Wat Phra Phai Luang at Sukhothai
+Wat Phra Phai Luang in Sukhothai

 Western part of Sukhothai Historical Park